garret1317/aegisub-scripts/README.md

 Makes lines with the effect `chapter` into chapters.
 Start time of the line is used for the timestamp, text of the line is used for chapter name.
 Language is currently hardcoded to english.

+### CR Restyler

+`become-fansubber.lua`

+select the lines
+it sets them to default style
+wow amazing

 ### Dupe and Comment

 Duplicates a line and comments out the original.